PecanProject/betydb-data-access/original_api.md

 ---

 [^apikey-note]: In all of the examples in this section, we have written the query URLs as though they are to be run in a web browser after having logged in to the BETYdb web site.
-To run these queries from the command line or in a script, you must either pass login creditials with the HTTP call or the URLs used will have to be modified to include the API key (see the section on [API keys](Api.html#api-keys)).
+To run these queries from the command line or in a script, you must either pass login creditials with the HTTP call or include a valid API key in the URL (see the section on [API keys](Api.html#api-keys)).

-Using the command-line program `curl` as an example, we could, instead of visiting {{book.BETYdb_URL}}/species.csv?scientificname=Panicum+virgatum in a Web browser, issue the `curl` command
+Using the command-line program `curl` as an example, we could, instead of visiting {{book.BETYdb_URL}}/species.xml?scientificname=Panicum+virgatum in a Web browser, issue the `curl` command

 <!--- See https://github.com/GitbookIO/gitbook/issues/707 for why we can't use the usual Markdown syntax --->
 <pre><code class="lang-bash">
-curl -u &lt;your login&gt;:&lt;your password&gt; "{{book.BETYdb_URL}}/species.csv?scientificname=Panicum+virgatum"
+curl -u &lt;your login&gt;:&lt;your password&gt; "{{book.BETYdb_URL}}/species.xml?scientificname=Panicum+virgatum"
 </code></pre>
 or, using an API key instead of the `-u` option,

 <pre><code class="lang-bash">
-curl "{{book.BETYdb_URL}}/species.csv?scientificname=Panicum+virgatum?key=yourAPIkey"
+curl "{{book.BETYdb_URL}}/species.xml?scientificname=Panicum+virgatum?key=yourAPIkey"
 </code></pre>